gcristian/minka/README.md

 Minka allows you scale up your application by distributing the UoW of your system to shards among the cluster, having both Minka and your application, bundled together within the JVM, or separated.

 It only requires to implement a contract taking responsibility of receiving, executing and relasing tasks when Minka commands it.
+What is a duty ?, the fine-grain unit of work of anything you define, data, process, task, whatever.

 You define:
 * what a Task is, how it is weighted, what type of balance strategy you need